jonlpersson/ed-latimore/site/_drafts/the-early-hair-loss-hair-retention-protocol.md

 This is the most expensive option on this list (by a fairly significant margin), but it’s also the one with the highest success profile.
 If you’re willing to cough up the $1500, this is a fantastic entry into your repertoire.

 I wrote even more about the technology of the LLLT cap here—&gt;[How LLLT works to regrow hair](https://edlatimore.com/low-level-light-therapy-for-hair-loss/)

+## Implementing the hair loss protocol

+1. The diet is daily.
+Change your eating habits immediately and live by it.
+2. Microneedling with a 1.5 mm dermaroller is only done 1-3 times a week.
+You really shouldn’t be able to do it more than than IF you’re doing it correctly.
+3. Wait at least 12 hours after dermarolling before you add the minoxidil+finasteride.
+However, you can use the HairMetto right after.
+I do, as it won’t sting my head.
+The solution contains alcohol.
+4. If you get the low level laser therapy cap, you can use that every day.
+Or every other day, if you follow that setting.&nbsp;
+5. Outside of microneedling days, I typically spray my minoxidil+finasteride combination on in the morning and in the evening.
+I use the Hairmetto on the days that use the dermaroller.
+6. I recommend shampoo every time I shower.
+I recommended using the Professional Strength Hair Restore Shampoo shampoo most of the time.
+I apply before I wash the rest of the body so that it soaks on my scalp.
+Then I rinse and apply one more time before getting out.
+On the second go through, I sometimes switch up to the Nizoral.

+If you follow this hair loss protocol, you’ve got a great shot at slowing down your hair loss IF it’s caused by androgenetic alopecia.
+There’s a good chance this is you, so this protocol will do great and buy you some time until you can save up for a more permanent solution—like an FUE.

+Until then, the rest is up to you.&nbsp;